sarahkpardo/sarahkpardo.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-This is the central question of my thesis.
-Preliminary results suggest it works well, to say the least.
+Masters' thesis on neural operators, considering the application of neural networks to operator-valued problems, with inspiration from principles of functional data analysis.